In May 2019 we invited Tuomas Rounkari to Ireland, from Finland to reflect upon the rich but neglected form of Irish oral poetry and song, Keening.

 Our initial enthusiasm is discussed in this recent news article.

 The key aim of this initial project was to create a framework for cultural, creative and social benefit,‘gathering’ people together through tradition, sound, image and word.
 There were some constraints however.
 Without funding the project could only be run as a private event.
 Also Tuomas was not in a position to travel such a far distance again from Finland.
-His perspective was that, not unlike his beginning, someone would need to step into the facilitation role here, and take over the directive for now.
-I was very fortunate to have such amazing support, from people like Sinead Gallagher (song writer, spiritual guidance & co-facilitation), Anna Mae (performance, the Mystical & client support/media support), Michelle Collins (artist and researcher) and Marian (fellow Keener, and currently writing a Phd on the concept of re-imagining Keening), & of course, always with the backdrop of my teacher and friend Tuomas, guiding me from afar.
+His perspective was that, not unlike his beginning, someone would need to step into the facilitation role here, and drive the movement from inside out.
+He understood this to be me.
+I was very fortunate to have the support of people like Sinead Gallagher (song writer, spiritual guidance & co-facilitation, creative director of The Song House), Anna Mae (performer, shamanic and mystical support), Michelle Collins (artist and researcher) and Marian Caulfield (fellow Keener, and writer of a thesis on the re-imagining Keening), & of course, as always, as a backdrop or scaffold – my teacher and friend Tuomas, guiding me.

 A Residential setting was favored to create a safe enough environment for people to let go to grief.
 As a pilot event the numbers were restricted due to the nature of the work, with a focus on inviting individuals who had already started to look at the nature of grief.
-This is new territory (well, old tradition to support a new approach) and ultimately Tuomas felt we just needed to use the framework they developed and the rest would look after itself.
+This is new territory (well, old tradition to support a new approach) and ultimately Tuomas trusted if we used the established and well tested framework (20 yrs of support work) the rest would look after itself.

 THE WIND OF CHANGE

-It now feels like the project needs to take a different direction.
+Does the project need to take a different direction?